brendanshaw14/Nuggets-Team-35/DESIGN.md

 		change the players mode to spectate
 		send them the whole display
-	if the message is key
+	if the message is KEY
 		if the message is from a player if it is a move key
-				move the player
-				send each client their display (with visibility) if the player got gold too
+				move the player (will use helper functions) send each client their display (with visibility) if the player got gold too
 					if that is the max amount of gold, quit the game